 Achmea’s stud stock insurance rates are one of the lowest rates the industry has seen in a long time.
 It’s the perfect opportunity for farmers to have a look at their farm insurance and assess whether they’ve got the best deal on the market

-With our special 8% rate for a 3-star 12-month cover, insure your stud bulls with Achmea today and start saving on your premiums.
+With our market-leading 8% rate for a 3-star 12-month cover, insure your stud bulls with Achmea today and start saving on your premiums.